All essays

 When AI conversations go wrong, we blame the model.
 But after years designing these systems, I've started to wonder if the real failure isn't intelligence at all, it's that nobody designed for how humans actually communicate.
 Anthropic's latest AI Fluency research is starting to confirm what practitioners have been seeing all along.

 When a conversational AI system fails in production, the diagnostic conversation that follows tends to circle the same verdict.
-The model is underperforming.
+The model's underperforming.
 The prompt is too loose.
 We need a bigger context window, a smarter retrieval layer, a more capable model.
 The disappointment is real, and so are the metrics that track it.
-After years of shipping conversational AI to millions of users across eight markets, I have grown skeptical of the reflex that hands the failure to the model.
+After years of building conversational AI to millions of users across eight markets, I've grown skeptical of the reflex that hands the failure to the model.

-The more interesting question is not whether the model is intelligent enough.
-It is whether the collaboration we built around the model ever had a chance to succeed.
-That reframing matters because the design discipline most teams need at the moment is not a better model.
-It is a better theory of how people and machines actually cooperate at the interface.
+The more interesting question isn't whether the model is intelligent enough.
+It's whether the collaboration we built around the model ever had a chance to succeed.
+That reframing matters, because the design discipline most teams need right now isn't a better model.
+It's a better theory of how people and machines actually cooperate at the interface.

 The misattribution reflex